Nobody talked to me today. If they had, they wouldn’t have understood exactly what I was going through, like He did. So why didn’t I talk to Him?

 I believe Him.

-When the sun dismounts his throne to begin his ascent to the earth, my Beloved leads me back to the train, and we take our seats in our car.
+When the sun dismounts his throne to begin his descent to the earth, my Beloved leads me back to the train, and we take our seats in our car.
 As the colors scarlet, orange, and purple begin to bleed into the blue, I recall the moment I first laid eyes on my Beloved, and my love for Him is rekindled.

 We arrive at the base of the hill too soon.
 As we walk up the hill to my house, the sky bruising dark purple, my Bridegroom promises to return for me tomorrow at sunrise.